BuvinJT/distbuilder/docs/LowLevel.md

 [Standard Installer Arguments](#standard-installer-arguments).

 **-h / --help**: Display help for these arguments.

+**-l / --license**: Display license agreement(s).

 **-v / --verbose**: Enable verbose output.

+**-u / --uninstall**: Uninstall an existing installation (if found) and exit.

 **-f / --force**: "Force" installation.
 Uninstall an existing installation automatically, in the event that there is a conflict.
-Without this, the installer would abort under such conditions by default (per the natural QtIFW design).
+Without this, the installer will abort under such conditions by default (per the natural QtIFW design).

 **-t / --target [path]**: The target directory for the installation.